medvedevgroup/Accurate_repeat-aware_kmer_based_estimator/README.md

 If you use this tool, please cite:

-Haonan Wu and Paul Medvedev, *The gift of creation: repeat-robust estimators of substitution rates*, 2026, under review.
+Haonan Wu and Paul Medvedev, *The gift of novelty: repeat-robust k-mer-based estimators of mutation rates*, 2026, under review.